 heat and the lowest weld costs, management and engineers who figure out its time to stop "doing it the way we have always done it" will with their acceptance of TIP TIG, have a weld process that can provide the ultimate weld solutions for the world's most complex alloy welds.

-produce the best possible weld fusion, the lowest possible weld heat producing the smallest possible weld HAZ and therefore consistently enable the best mechanical properties.
+produce the best possible weld porosity and fusion, and the lowest possible weld heat producing the smallest possible weld HAZ.
+This leads to consistently enable the best mechanical and corrosion properties.

 I wish I had TIP TIG process when asked many years ago to manage a contract in Thailand for

 a USA company called Textron.
 The Thai Army had purchased the Textron, USA built Tanks, and many of the new tanks had developed numerous cracks before the tanks got out of the Thai testing grounds.
 My MIG and flux cored repair welds were made on armor steels that were 270.000 tensile steel strength, and boy thats a metal that cracks like ice when subject to weld repairs in the vicinity of the original welds.
 Wish I had had TIP TIG.